Interactive Mystery • True Crime • Chat Fiction

 It feels unsettlingly real.

-No fantasy worlds.
-No cartoon avatars.
 Just a phone screen, incoming messages, and the creeping feeling that someone is watching you too.
 You might even forget you're playing a game.

 Everyone has a motive.
 Everyone has an alibi.
 At least one of them is lying.